lammps/lammps/doc/src/fix_bond_react.rst

 The map file is a text document with the following format:

 A map file has a header and a body.
-The header of map file the contains one mandatory keyword and five optional keywords.
+The header of map file the contains one mandatory keyword and four optional keywords.
 The mandatory keyword is 'equivalences':

 .. parsed-literal::

    N *equivalences* = # of atoms N in the reaction molecule templates

-The optional keywords are 'edgeIDs', 'deleteIDs', 'customIDs' and 'constraints':
+The optional keywords are 'edgeIDs', 'deleteIDs', 'chiralIDs' and 'constraints':

 .. parsed-literal::